AlghamdiMuath/Advanced-Arabic-RAG/llm_generation_service/README.md

 - 2. The service will:
 - - Retrieve the top N relevant context chunks using the Retrieval Service, then rerank it (quality of reranking depends on the model selection in retrieval service).

-- -Use the OpenAI API to generate a context-aware answer in Arabic.
+- 3. Use the OpenAI API to generate a context-aware answer in Arabic.

-- 3. Service Run command:
+- 4. Service Run command:
 ```bash
 python app.py
 ```